-www.SouthernExposure.com

-Potatoes

-Shipping Surcharge for Seedling Potatoes: \$2 for one item, \$4 total for any two or more items.
+Potatoes Shipping Surcharge for Seedling Potatoes: \$2 for one item, \$4 total for any two or more items.
 Seedling Potatoes ship in the spring.
 Pre-order in winter or early spring.
 Shipment begins in March, southern-most areas first, from Wood Prairie Farm, where they are grown.
 U.S. shipping addresses only.
 Culture: Cut potatoes into pieces no smaller than an egg with no fewer than 2 eyes.
 Plant at 12 in. spacing, rows 3-4 ft. apart, in rich soil with lots of extra compost.
 Kill Colorado Potato Beetles as soon as they appear.
-The adults lay many eggs, and the pinkpurple larvae are much more destructive than the adults.
+The adults lay many eggs, and the pink-purple larvae are much more destructive than the adults.
 When plants are 6 in. high, side dress with compost and hill them by mounding dirt up against them until only the very tip of the top leaves are showing.
 For best results, hill again when plants have grown another 6 in.
 Dig potatoes from the ground after the plants have died and the stems are dry to the ground level.
 Potatoes are shipped at appropriate spring planting time for your area.
 For more specific shipping dates, see our website or call us.
 Order by April 1st.
 If you intend to make a second, later planting, please order extra seed potatoes to store in the refrigerator or root cellar until planting time.
 Warning: After eating some home grown potatoes, you may never be able to eat commercial potatoes again.
 Bag: 1 lb, sows 6-10 ft.
 Each 1 lb of Certified Organic Seed Potatoes includes detailed planting instructions and a variety photo card.
 New!
-BALTIC ROSE OG S 🌞

-[German variety.]
+Adirondack Blue 0G S New, moist, blue-skinned, blue-fleshed selection from Cornell University.
+Strong plants support good yields.
+Mid-Season. #39102 (seedling potatoes, see shipping info above left) \$13.95 BALTIC ROSE OG S 🌞 [German variety.]
 Attractive red potato with deep golden flesh.
 Delicious taste, smooth texture.
 Excellent fried, roasted, or baked.
-Vigorous and high-yielding, wellsuited to organic growing.
-Good resistance to damage from Potato Leafhoppers. #39506 (seedling potatoes, see shipping info above) \$13.95 CARIBE OG S One of the earliest and prettiest potatoes you'll dig.
-Deep purple skin with snow white flesh.
-Can be quite large with good yields.
-Good for boiling, baking, and frying.
-Lovely as a new potato.
-Very early maturing. #39201 (seedling potatoes, see shipping info above) \$13.95 Dark Red Norland OG S 💭 Very dark red skin, bright white flesh, and high yields make this early maturing selection a favorite with both home gardeners and market growers.
-The moist, waxy, firm flesh is delicious boiled, mashed, in potato salad or served whole as "baby reds." #39504 (seedling potatoes, see shipping info above) \$13.95 NEW!
-ELBA OG S Top performer in container gardening!
-Elba is a reliable, workhorse variety and an improvement over Kennebec for both cooking and growing.
-Impressive all-purpose white potato with good disease resistance and yield.
-Late-Season. #39203 (seedling potatoes, see shipping info above) \$13.95
+Vigorous and high-yielding, well-suited to organic growing.
+Good resistance to damage from Potato Leafhoppers. #39506 (seedling potatoes, see shipping info above) \$13.95 BACK!
+CAROLA OG S 🌞 🏖 The best-yielding yellow-fleshed potato we have ever grown here in our central Virginia garden.
+Heavy yields of medium-size potatoes with a light beige skin.
+The sunny yellow interior has a smooth creamy texture suitable for baking or frying.
+Mid-season. #39302 (seedling potatoes, see shipping info above left) \$13.95 Dark Red Norland 0G S 🌞 Very dark red skin, bright white flesh, and high yields make this early maturing selection a favorite with both home gardeners and market growers.
+The moist, waxy, firm flesh is delicious boiled, mashed, in potato salad or served whole as "baby reds." #39504 (seedling potatoes, see shipping info above) \$13.95